santi-sala/EndlessRunner/README.md

 Collect as many coins as possible to be able tro buy character and cosmetics for yout characters.
 (Shop is not yet implemented XD).
 Make as much points as possible!!!

 ## Used unity packages:
--New input system
+- New input system
--Cinemachine
+- Cinemachine
--Mobile notifications
+- Mobile notifications

 ## Assets:
 - Apart from the music which is downloaded from dig.ccmixter.com or freesound.org, most of the assets are made by me using blender and photoshop.